choral-lang/website/web/index.md

 Class `Hellos` is not very interesting, because `Alice` and `Bob` do not interact.
 Interaction is achieved by invoking methods that can "move" data from one role to another, like the `com` method of interface `SymChannel`.
-We give a simplified view of this interface below (see the details in the documentation of [channels](/basics/channels.html)).
+We give a simplified view of this interface below&mdash;see the details in the documentation of [channels](/basics/channels.html).

 ```choral
 // A bidirectional communication channel between two roles A and B